uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 #### HTTP auth credentials
 Plain HTTP authentication credentials are required to access the repositories.
-Those credentials are stored in plain text `/etc/zypp/credentials.d/<repo_name>` and can simply be read by root.
+Those credentials are stored in plain text `/etc/zypp/credentials.d/<repo_name>` and can be read by root.

 #### RMT Server IP
 RMT server domain name are not registered in DNS server, and the IP is specified on the `/etc/hosts` file of the pay-as-you-go instance.